agomaa20011/ecommerce-pipeline/README.md

 ### 💡 Notes ###

-•	The raw dataset is not uploaded due to size limits.You can download it from [Kaggle link here].
+* The raw dataset is not uploaded due to size limits.You can download it from [Kaggle](https://www.kaggle.com/datasets/yashtyagi1712/ecommercebehaviordatafrommulticategorystore).
-•	Database connection details are defined in profiles.yml.
+* Database connection details are defined in profiles.yml.
-•	To rebuild the dashboard, connect Superset to your PostgreSQL database and import the SQL models.
+* To rebuild the dashboard, connect Superset to your PostgreSQL database and import the SQL models.

 ---

 👤 **Author:** Ahmed Abohamad